Daniel Riley March 28th, 2017 1,940 views

-The Costa Del Sol is already one of the most popular tourist destinations with us Brits.
+Costa del Sol holidays are already very popular destinations with us Brits.
 It is the perfect opportunity for a cheap getaway and to lap up some Spanish sunshine.
 Whilst there are many great beaches and resorts, there are also some quieter areas that are lesser-known by the common tourist.
 Whatever your tastes, today we will take you through the 10 best reasons to visit the sunny stretch of Spain.

 Moving away from the larger cities.
-El Caminito Del Rey is one of the Costa Del Sol’s more undiscovered and scary adventures.
-Known as ‘the world’s most dangerous walkway.
-You will have the opportunity to walk around the side of a a gorge over 100m in the air.
-A once in a lifetime opportunity and certainly not for the feint of heart!
+El Caminito Del Rey is one of the Costa del Sol's more undiscovered and scary adventures.
+Known as 'the world's most dangerous walkway.
+You will have the opportunity to walk around the side of a gorge over 100m in the air.
+A once in a lifetime opportunity and certainly not for the faint of heart!

 Moving just 12km west of Malaga is the town Benalmadena.
 It features an opportunity to ride a cable-car to witness the incredible views of the town and Tivoli fun park which is a great hit with the kids!
 Speaking of kids, Los Patos Park is a resort which features its own waterpark and some kids have even described it as 'heaven on earth'!